-More than 8,500 employees and third-party business partners were trained on Prevention of Sexual Harassment at Workplace and related topics.
-Trainings included:
+More than 8,500 employees and third-party business partners were trained on Prevention of Sexual Harassment Your Company actively engages with stakeholders in its own at Workplace and related topics.
+Trainings included: operations and beyond to bring transformational change.